ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 indicates to the leader that it can abandon the collection job and discard all state related to it.

-[OPEN ISSUE: Describe how intra-protocol errors yield collect errors (see issue#57).
-For example, how does a leader respond to a collect request if the helper drops out?]

 #### A Note on Idempotence

 The reason we use a POST instead of a GET to poll the state of a collection job